University Health Service

 - For information about coverage options after graduation, check below.
 If you have questions, you can write to the UHS Insurance Advisor at firstname.lastname@example.org for assistance.

 - Students enrolled in the UR Student Health Insurance Plan (Aetna).
 Once an eligible full time student enrolls in the UR Student Health Insurance Plan (Aetna), coverage continues through the end of the semester/term in which they cease to be a full time registered student.
+For students graduating in May or June, coverage ends on July 31.
 For students graduating in the fall, the end date is January 31 (December 31 for Simon School students).
-For students graduating in the spring, coverage ends on July 31.
 Student dependent coverage ends the same time that student coverage ends.
-Due to the implementation of the Affordable Care Act (ACA), there is no longer a need for a continuation plan for graduates.
-Information about coverage through ACA is provided below.

 - Students covered on their parent’s insurance plan.
 We recommend checking with your insurance company to determine if you can continue on the plan after graduation.
 Many young adults can remain on their parent’s health insurance plan until their 26th birthday if the policy covers dependent children.

 - Students seeking additional insurance options.
 We recommend doing an internet search based upon where you will be living.
 If you have a US Social Security number and have paid taxes in any state, you may be eligible for insurance through the new US Affordable Care Act Insurance Exchange in that state.
 For those in New York, go to https://nystateofhealth.ny.gov/.
 For those from other states, do an internet search for the corresponding website or use http://www.health.gov/.
 International graduates continuing in special University-sponsored programs (like OPT) in the United States should check with the International Services Office for information about HTH Worldwide.